APIs & Service Communication: REST, GraphQL, gRPC & Beyond

 The Network Boundary: Serialization and RPC

-The difference between local memory pointer dereferencing and remote procedure calls.
-How data structures are marshalled into byte streams for network transit, and why the network boundary introduces latency amplification and the fallacies of distributed computing.
+The mechanical distinction between local memory pointer dereferencing and remote procedure calls.
+How data structures get marshalled and unmarshalled into byte streams for network transit.
+The network boundary, latency amplification in distributed systems, and the fallacies of distributed computing.

 REST Semantics and Idempotency

 The strict definition of idempotency and safety across HTTP methods.
-How PUT (complete resource replacement) differs from PATCH (partial application), and how to handle concurrent data modifications with optimistic locking via ETag evaluation.
+The state-change distinction between PUT (complete resource replacement) and PATCH (partial application).
+Handling concurrent data modifications and race conditions with optimistic locking via ETag evaluation.

 GraphQL Mechanics and the N+1 Problem

-How schema-driven resolver trees execute, translating nested query structures into sequential backend data fetches.
+How schema-driven resolver trees execute nested queries and translate them into sequential backend data fetches.
 The mechanical cause of the N+1 query problem during list resolution, and the Dataloader pattern for batching and per-request memoization.

 gRPC and Protocol Buffers

-Strongly-typed binary contracts using Protocol Buffers with field numbering and varint encoding.
-How HTTP/2 persistent streams support unary requests, server-side streaming, client-side streaming, and full bidirectional multiplexing.
+Strongly-typed binary contracts with Protocol Buffer field numbering and varint encoding.
+HTTP/2 persistent streams supporting unary requests, server-side streaming, client-side streaming, and full bidirectional multiplexing.

 WebSockets, SSE, and Webhooks

-The HTTP Upgrade mechanism for establishing full-duplex WebSocket connections with opcode-based frame routing.
+The HTTP Upgrade mechanism for full-duplex WebSocket connections with opcode-based frame routing.
 Server-Sent Events over a persistent unidirectional HTTP connection.
-Webhook delivery as HTTP POST callbacks, including HMAC payload signing, retry policies, and idempotency key handling.
+Webhook delivery as HTTP POST callbacks with HMAC payload signing, retry policies, and idempotency key handling.

 Message Queues and Asynchronous Decoupling

-The transition from synchronous HTTP RPC to broker-mediated async communication.
-Visibility timeouts, explicit consumer acknowledgments (ACK/NACK), requeuing behaviors, and the structural difference between point-to-point task queues and persistent partitioned event logs.
+The shift from synchronous HTTP to broker-mediated async communication.
+Message visibility timeouts, explicit ACK/NACK consumer acknowledgments, and requeuing behaviors.
+The structural distinction between point-to-point task queues (RabbitMQ) and persistent, partitioned append-only event logs (Kafka).

 Failure Domains: Retries, Backoff, and Jitter

-Handling transient network timeouts with exponential backoff.
-The thundering herd problem during synchronized reconnections, and how randomized jitter disperses retry clusters to protect backend stability.
+Algorithmic handling of transient network timeouts with exponential backoff.
+The thundering herd problem during synchronized reconnections, and the mathematical application of randomized jitter to disperse retry clusters and protect backend stability.

 Cascading Failures and Circuit Breakers

 How downstream service latency causes upstream thread and socket exhaustion.
-The Circuit Breaker state machine transitions: Closed (normal execution), Open (failing fast to prevent overload), and Half-Open (probing downstream recovery).
+The circuit breaker state machine: Closed (normal execution), Open (failing fast), and Half-Open (probing recovery).
 Error threshold calculations and isolation of failure domains.

 Ready to see what's really happening?